kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-05-call-registered-service-from-kyma.md

    EOF
    ```

-5. To verify that everything was set up correctly you can now call the Function through HTTPS:
+5. To verify that everything was set up correctly, you can now call the Function through HTTPS:

     <div tabs name="service-check-call" group="check-call">
       <details>